Kieran Culkin explains why his 'Succession' co-star threw a drink in his face

 As the night wore on, Culkin took every opportunity to push Smith-Cameron a little further.

-“Later on, the restaurant is getting more and more full, so it gets harder for her to hear,” Culkin said,. “so she just keeps having to ask, ‘What’s funny?
+“Later on, the restaurant is getting more and more full, so it gets harder for her to hear,” Culkin explained, “so she just keeps having to ask, ‘What’s funny?
 Why are they laughing?
 What did he say?’
 And I was like, ‘You got all that ear, and you can’t hear?’
 Still no drink in my face.
 Still no drink in my face!”

 After the dinner, Smith-Cameron posted a series of tweets telling the world that she’d just thrown a drink in Culkin’s face, along with a picture of the two of them after the incident.